PLC-lang/rusty/book/src/libraries/external_functions.md

 END_FUNCTION
 ```

-At compilation time, the function `log` will be defined as an externally available function,
-and can be called from `ST` code.
+At compilation time, the function `log` will be defined as an externally available function, and can be called from `ST` code.

 > Note : At linking time, a `log` function with a compatible signature must be available on the system.

 ## Calling C functions

 `ST` code can call into foreign functions natively.
-To achieve this, the called function must be defined in a `C` compatible API,
-e.g. `extern "C"` blocks.
+To achieve this, the called function must be defined in a `C` compatible API, e.g. `extern "C"` blocks.

-The interface of the function has to:
+The interface of the function has to :
 - either be included with the `-i` flag
 - or be declared in `ST` using the `{external}` keyword

 ### Example

-Given a `min` function defined in `C` as follows
+Given a `min` function defined in `C` as follows :
 ```C
 int min(int a, int b) {
 //...
 }
 ```

-an interface of that function in `ST` can be defined as
+an interface of that function in `ST` can be defined as :
 ```iecst
 {external}
 FUNCTION min : DINT